Mahanidhii/project-2-Hello_world/README.md

 # Event Form using HTML

 ### Description
-A student registration form that collects basic information like name, age, email address, phone number, parent details.
+A student registration form that collects basic information like name, age, gender, email address, phone number, parent details, etc.

 ### Git commands used:
 1. `mkdir <file_name>` to create the folder